KruBakhal/My_Application/README.md

 - **ViewPager and Fragments:** Utilize ViewPager and Fragments for seamless navigation and UI management.
 - **ViewModel:** Implement ViewModel to efficiently manage UI-related data and lifecycle.

-## Usage

-Clone the repository and open the project in Android Studio.
-Run it on an emulator or a physical device to experience the Tic-Tac-Toe game with integrated API calls and a modularized structure.

-Feel free to contribute, report issues, or suggest improvements.
-Happy coding!